almto3/361assignment4/README.txt

 [Program 4]
 [Description]
+There are xxx java files: 	In AES.java, we implemented the driver main method and some helpers to it.
+							In Utility.java, we implemented each of the steps of the encryption/decryption process.
+Each in a different method, with some having companion helper methods.
+							MixColumns.java, is pretty much the exact code provided to us by Dr. Young, with slight modifications.
+							Constants.java, has no code, but rather some constant arrays that we got from the internet and the project specs.
+							AddRoundKey.java, is responsible for key expansion.
+							Reader.java, reads from a file.
+							Writer.java, writes to a file.
+ We both worked together on this project, mostly on the same screen, however, we did work remotely for some parts, in those times, saleh worked on AES.java and Utility.java implementing most of it, while ovais finished working on and testing AddRoundKey.java.
-There are 6 java files: In XXX.java, We implemented some functions, e.g. ....
-Johnny wrote function/method A, B, C. Brad wrote function/method D, E, F. The most important method is A, which has four main steps : 1..., 2..., 3..., 4...
-To complie our program, you need to use "javac *.java".
-To run our program, you need to use "java SecureSystem instructionList"
+ To compile the program, you need to use "javac *.java".
+To run our program, you need to use "java AES <e or d> <keyfile> <inputfile>"

 [Finish]
-We finished the most/half/one quarter of this assignment.
-There are some bugs in function/method A in XXX.java file.
-Some special test cases won't work, the reason is ...
-For YYY.java, we don't know how to implement the sort method.
+We finished all of the requirements for this assignment. as far as I know, there are no bugs.

 [Test Case 1]

 [Command line]
+e /Users/almto3/Github/361assignment4/keyFile /Users/almto3/Github/361assignment4/inputFile
 [Timing Information]

 [Input Filenames]